Lindeneg/lindeneg.org-legacy/md/blog/the-genius.md

 For me, when I'm invited to take in the spontaneous ideas and instinctive creativity of a great artist, I'm left in awe of the incredible ability to spawn a wealth of emotions that connects with me, to a point where my entire body swings like a pendulum and I can't stop smiling.
 Music really makes me happy, especially jazz, particularly Miles.

 The above tune does all those things for me.
-An incredible show of improvisational mastery that makes that particular version of Autumn Leaves, the best I've ever heard.
+An incredible show of improvisational mastery that makes that version of Autumn Leaves, the best I've ever heard.

 I could ramble on but lets hear a last tune from <a href="https://en.wikipedia.org/wiki/Kind_of_Blue" target="_blank" rel="noreferrer">Kind of Blue</a>, famously the best-selling jazz record of all-time.
 I've been listening to this tune for over 20 years, and it just never gets boring to me.
 It's called <a href="https://en.wikipedia.org/wiki/So_What_(Miles_Davis_composition)" target="_blank" rel="noreferrer">"So What"</a>.